SilasNeptune/Sentiment-Analysis/README.md

 ## Data:

+Kanye.csv - Collection of 3692 recent public tweets with the hashtag #Kanye West.csv - Collection of 31732 recent public tweets with the hashtag #Kanyewest (including duplicates*) Allkanyewest.csv - 30895 Kanye and Kanyewest combined with duplicates* removed Fromk.csv - 180 Recent public tweets from Kanye West’s account Fromdt.csv - 176 Recent public tweets from Donald Trump’s account Fromjk.csv - 181 Recent public tweets from Jimmy Kimmel’s account

+*Duplicates are any tweet repeated exactly from the same user more than once, only the first is kept.
+This also weeds out duplicates created when a tweet includes both #Kanye and #Kanyewest.

 ## Code:

 [Data](https://github.com/SilasNeptune/Dental-Health-in-Youth/blob/master/CleanData.ipynb) : Creating Twitter App to gather tweets using hashtags relating to Kanye West or from certain celebrities.